schalkventer/schalkventer/README.md

 - 🛸 **_Co-administrator_** at [ZA Tech](https://zatech.co.za/), a 15 000+ member Slack workspace used by the South Africa tech community at large, and it's sister workspace [ZA Product Design](https://zapd.co.za/).

-- 🧠 **_Co-host_** of [Mental Health in Tech](https://open.spotify.com/show/2bXtcMRLEwKBPUc4Aadr5O) with [Schalk Neethling](https://github.com/schalkneethling), a podcast about honest discussion around difficulty topics related to mental health in the tech industry.
+- 🧠 **_Co-host_** of Mental Health in Tech (mhit.org.za)[https://mhit.org.za/] with [Schalk Neethling](https://github.com/schalkneethling), a podcast about honest discussion around difficulty topics related to mental health in the tech industry.

 ## Previously: